 - Place the vehicle on a level surface. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil. - 4.
+Remove the cowling by removing the bolts.

+- 1. Cowling

+- 2. Bolt

-Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.
+- Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.